Understanding Agile Software Development

 Comparing Agile methodologies

-Comparing the most popular agile methodologies in the UK, including Scrum, Kanban, Lean, Extreme Programming (XP), and Agile Project Management (APM), and exploring the strengths and weaknesses of each approach.
+Comparing the most popular agile methodologies, including Scrum, Kanban, Lean, Extreme Programming (XP), and Agile Project Management (APM), and exploring the strengths and weaknesses of each approach.

 Scrum and Kanban are two of the most popular agile methods.
 They both focus on working together as a team and delivering work in small steps.
 Scrum emphasises a set of defined roles, events, and artefacts, including those of the Scrum Master, Product Owner, and Development Team, as well as sprints to deliver a potentially shippable product increment.
 Kanban, on the other hand, is more flexible and allows teams to tailor the process to their specific needs.
 Kanban emphasises visualising work and limiting work in progress to optimise the flow of work.